CLOSE X

 Admire a Spectacular Church

-One of the most popular things to do in Milan is to visit one of the largest churches in the world, Milan’s Duomo.
+One of the most popular things to do when you take a trip to Milan is to visit one of the largest churches in the world, Milan’s Duomo.
 Also known as St. Mary of the Nativity, it took 500 years to build, one of the reasons its façade incorporates Gothic, Renaissance, and Neoclassical styles.

-It’s best known for its incredible roof that is covered with spires, gargoyles, and statues, all of which give it an incredibly ornate appearance from the huge piazza in front of it.
-Wander inside, and you’ll find beautiful stained glass windows that illuminate a vast interior with 52 pillars and many tombs and statues.
+It’s best known for its incredible roof of spires, gargoyles, and statues.
+They all give it an incredibly ornate appearance from the huge piazza in front of it.
+Wander inside, and you’ll find beautiful stained glass windows illuminating a vast interior with 52 pillars and many tombs and statues.

 Shop at Galleria Vittorio Emanuele II

-Home to the shops of many of the world’s renowned fashion brands, the Galleria is set in the shape of a Latin cross with the different sections representing Europe, America, Asia, and Africa.
-The massive building is crowned with a magnificent glass roof and dome.
+Home to the shops of many of the world’s famous fashion brands, the Galleria is shaped like a Latin cross.
+Different sections represent Europe, America, Asia, and Africa.
+The massive building also has a magnificent glass roof and dome.

-Interspersed with Prada, Armani and other crème de la crème of fashion are numerous restaurants including the famous and historical Savini.
+Numerous restaurants, including the famous and historical Savini, are interspersed with Prada, Armani, and other crème de la crème of fashion.
 It’s unlike anything you’re likely ever to have seen before.

 The Teatro alla Scala, one of the world’s renowned opera houses